LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [Scaling Airbnb with Brian Chesky — Class 18 Notes of Stanford University’s CS183C](https://medium.com/cs183c-blitzscaling-class-collection/scaling-airbnb-with-brian-chesky-class-18-notes-of-stanford-university-s-cs183c-3fcf75778358) - by Chris McCann.
 Takeaway: about Airbnb’s “10 star service” thought experiment, in which they transcended the usual five-star review by adding five more measurements for success.

 - [The Scrum Product Owner Theses](https://age-of-product.com/scrum-product-owner-theses/) - by Stefan Wolpers.
 Not necessarily tied to the Scrum agile framework, this list of 56 "theses" addresses the PO's role; examines product discovery and stakeholder management; roadmap planning, and more.

-- [Software Teams: Autonomous or Tightly-Aligned?](https://medium.com/@iancackett/software-teams-autonomous-or-tightly-aligned-9564b3ea74f4) - by Ian Cackett and Sasha Bilton.
-Takeaway: "In the longer-term, there can be a lost opportunity for synergy between autonomous squads; opportunities to introduce common structure or shared solutions.
-Having many solutions to the same problem spells wasted effort, less focus on the quality of each implementation and an increased likelihood of bugs creeping in."

 - [To Grow Faster, Hit Pause — and Ask These Questions from Stripe’s COO](http://firstround.com/review/to-grow-faster-hit-pause-and-ask-these-questions-from-stripes-coo/) - by First Round.
 Takeaway: "There’s a list of questions companies should ask themselves as they head into rapid growth — ideally in that relatively brief moment right after clinching product-market fit."
 The post provides these questions, to help you become less reactive and more proactive in managing your growth.